TolgoAI/analytics-eng-bootcamp/README.md

 To create the data warehouse layer, we will use the conformed dimensions that we created earlier.
 This will improve our existing fact tables and dim tables details.

-In order to populate our tables using SQL (in dbt), we will need to write SQL scripts for each of the tables that we created.
-These scripts will insert the data into the tables.Once we have written the SQL scripts, we will execute them to populate the tables.
+In order to populate our tables using SQL (in dbt) based on physical model, refer to models that contain sql statements (in analytics_bootcamp repository) for tables in each layer.